Cat is apathetic – what you can do

 Is your cat apathetic, hardly responds to being spoken to, seems tired and hardly moves?
-In this case, you should pay attention and observe and examine your velvet paw closely.
+In this case, you should pay attention and observe and examine your cat closely.
 Apathy in cats manifests itself as a result of various life circumstances, Illnesses and injuries.
 In any case, apathy is a cause for concern and should be taken seriously.
 Find out here what apathy is exactly, what the possible triggers are and how you can help your apathetic cat.

 What is apathy in cats?

 The term apathy comes from ancient Greek and means something like "insensitivity".
-In German, the term "apathy" is very close to the meaning of apathy.
+In German, the term "indifference" is very close to the meaning of apathy.
 Apathetic cats appear uninvolved, communicate and move little, and hardly react when spoken to or when attempts are made to interact.
 Apathy is often accompanied by lethargy.
-Lethargy describes physical and psychological sluggishness and a great need for sleep.
+Lethargy describes physical and mental sluggishness and a great need for sleep.
 Apathetic cats are usually tired and exhausted - a condition that can be made worse by accompanying symptoms.

-Accompanying symptoms of apathy
+accompanying symptoms of apathy

 Apathetic cats are rarely exclusively apathetic.
 They usually show other Symptoms that depend on the underlying cause.
 The following symptoms often occur in combination with apathy: